Eisenhower Matrix for Essentialism

 DO FIRST

-• Address a critical, time-sensitive issue that aligns with your core purpose
+• Address critical issue aligned with core purpose

-• Respond to an urgent request that directly supports your 'vital few' goals
+• Respond to request supporting your key goals

 PLAN THIS WEEK

-• Define your 'vital few' goals and priorities
+• Define and refine your vital few priorities

-• Schedule dedicated time for deep work on your most important projects
+• Schedule deep work on most important projects

 DELEGATE

-• Attending meetings that don't contribute to your core objectives
+• Attend meetings that don't serve core objectives

 SKIP IF NEEDED